-SARASOTA, FL (November 1, 2011) —In the midst of grueling economic times and high unemployment rates, Andrew Neitlich, founder of The Institute for Business Growthand The Center for Executive Coaching, announced today the release of a new book, Guerrilla Marketing Job Escape Plan, offering practical solutions for budding entrepreneurs to turn their ideas into action.
+SARASOTA, FL (November 1, 2011) —In the midst of grueling economic times and high unemployment rates, Andrew Neitlich, founder of The Center for Executive Coaching, announced today the release of a new book, Guerrilla Marketing Job Escape Plan, offering practical solutions for budding entrepreneurs to turn their ideas into action.
 The book is co-written with Guerrilla Marketing founder and father Jay Conrad Levinson.

 “Seventy-five percent of all Americans are unhappy in their current jobs.
 They tolerate a lousy boss, long commute, tedious tasks, annoying co-workers, and all the other mundane elements of holding down a job, when they could be much happier as an entrepreneur,” says author Andrew Neitlich.
 “This book expands beyond the traditional job hunter’s bible, What Color is Your Parachute?, and instead prepares the reader for the leap into a new business venture.
 With this book we are calling on 1 million people to join the trend, follow their dreams, and leave the workplace forever through what we are calling The Job Escape Challenge.”